stemcl/stemcl/README.md

 make
 ```

 You may see some deprecation warnings because stemcl was programmed against a pretty old version of the OpenCL standard.
 This is normal.

+## Usage
 To run stemcl you will need at least one available OpenCL platform that supports your hardware.
 This generally boils down to installing the correct driver for your CPU or GPU.
 OpenCL drivers are part of the standard installtion on macOS.
 For Ubuntu, the download locations of the most popular OpenCL implementations are listed below.

 | CPU | GPU | Vendor | Download/Installation |
 |-----|-----|--------|-----------------------|